How to be a pro Intern

 What to do before the internship

 To be a step ahead can be challenging without personal goals.
 Use this guide to make sure you’re getting the most out of your internship.

 Rule of Thumb: Don’t assume you have a job guaranteed following the internship, even if promised.

-• Search alternative companies you’d like to work for after your internship (option A, option B, & option C.), and jot down the skills required for those positions.
-What skills is the internship offering that could be applied at those jobs?
+Look for companies you’d like to work with after your internship and jot down the skills required for those positions.
+What skills is the internship offering that could be applied to those jobs?
 What skills do you already have and which ones do you need help with developing?

 Best practices during an internship

 Rule of Thumb: Don’t assume that all of your assignments will be substantial, but do understand the importance of each task even if it seems like only ‘go-fer’ work.